Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/debug/debug.md

 ## Description

-Class used to print text in the console and in file or remotely to a server (Server part is removed for now)
+Class used to print text in the console and in file or remotely to a server (Server part is removed for now).

 You can find logs in the `xenity_engine_debug.txt` file.<br>
 The file will be created in the same folder of the executable file.<br>